-10 Best Free Proxy/VPN Apps For Android 2017
+10 Best Free Proxy/VPN Apps For Android 2022

 Note: This list is completely based on the quality of service, bandwidth, and play store ratings.
 All the apps in this list can work without root access.

 Touch VPN is a completely free VPN app.
-There is no trial, premium or freemium.
+There is no trial, premium, or freemium.
 It is 100% free.
 And what I most like about the Touch VPN is that it has a very simple and clean user interface.

-It is powered by one of the most trusted VPN provider - Hotspot Shield.
+It is powered by one of the most trusted VPN providers - Hotspot Shield.

 Screenshots:

-Currently, Touch VPN has VPN Servers in Australia, Brazil, Canada, Czech Republic, Denmark, France, Germany, Hong Kong, India, Indonesia, Ireland, Italy, Japan, Mexico, Netherlands, Norway, Russia, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, and United States.
+Currently, Touch VPN has VPN servers in Australia, Brazil, Canada, Czech Republic, Denmark, France, Germany, Hong Kong, India, Indonesia, Ireland, Italy, Japan, Mexico, Netherlands, Norway, Russia, Singapore, South Africa, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, and the United States.

 Proxy Master is not a completely free app, but you can use it for free with ads.

-Note: Update: I have also included the best proxy apps for iPhone, Windows, and Chrome in this article.
-You can use the links below to go there: